What is written consent and what actions of the board of directors is behind it?

 The functionality of written consent

-Written consent allows directors and executives to push forth an action via writing or electronic transmission.
+Written consent allows directors and executives to push forth an action via writing or electronic transmission for informed decisions.

 So, in these cases, establishing consent is a matter of using either PDFs, faxes, or emails that indicate executive approvals.
-For online methods of written consent, executives can use e-signatures to sign off on motions.
+For online methods of consent documents, the board or its legally authorized representative can use e-signatures to sign off on motions.

 Most corporate laws dictate that for unanimous written consent to be legitimate, all directors’ signatures must appear on the document.